deidesandrade/deides-andrade/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## Hi eu sou a Deides Andrade, criador de conteúdo de programação e tecnologia!
+## Oiii eu sou a Deides Andrade!
 Universitário do curso de Eng. de Software, em busca de oportunidade para estágio remoto/home office.
 No momento estudando Java, Python, e outros.

   <div align="center">
   <a href="https://github.com/deidesandrade">